Azure Landing Zones – team autonomy and self-service

 The landing zone is built for team autonomy, minimized dependencies on centrally managed components, and promotes a self-service model to create or update landing zones to match an application’s path from development to production.

-• Self-service — create, update, and remove landing zones via GitHub Issues and Pull Requests.
+Self-service landing zones: Create, update, and remove landing zones through GitHub Issues and Pull Requests.
+Application teams control their own environments with a minimal reliance on platform team.

 Step 2: Request Landing Zone

-Once the Pull Request is merged into the main branch, the platform provisions and configures the Azure landing zone.
-The landing zone is considered ready when the user receives an Azure Monitor email indicating that a new Action Group has been created — an indirect confirmation that budgets, policies, and guardrails have been applied and the environment is ready to use.
+Once the Pull Request is merged into the main branch, the platform automation configures the Azure landing zone.
+The environment is considered ready when the application engineer receives an Azure Monitor email confirming the creation of a new Action Group—an indirect confirmation that budgets, policies, and network configurations are in place, and the landing zone is ready for use.

 using '../bicep/main.bicep'